Lildadyoo/ADG-/public/images/hero/README.md

 - Recommended: Use images with darker areas where text will appear, or ensure the overlay is sufficient
 - Optimize images before uploading (use tools like TinyPNG or ImageOptim)

+## Current Hero Images

+- `home-hero.jpg` - For the Home page
+- `about-hero.jpg` - For the About page
+- `gallery-hero.jpg` - For the Gallery page

 ## Usage

 The HeroSection component automatically adds: